The February Contest turned out to be as difficult as any other to choose a winner.

 As I wrote, I needed names for my female and male leads.
 If you didn’t notice, The Globe is inspired by Shakespeare and the world and the stories are filled with references to the Bard’s work and to the times in which he lived.
 So it’s natural that I thought of a Romeo-and-Juliet story.
 But what could I name my futuristic Romeo and Juliet?

-My Champions read the story and blessed it, but one noted that it would be very tough to finish in 500 words.
+My Champions read the story and blessed it.
+But one writer gave a cautionary note: this story would be very tough to finish in 500 words.
 And he was right.

 But Katherine and others stepped up to the challenge with gusto, and the results speak for themselves.